szanni/ringbuf/README.md

 ```

 Make sure to check the returned size, as it might be smaller than `buf_size`
-depending on how full the ringbuffer is.
+depending on how full the ring buffer is.

-On the consumer thread you can now read from the ringbuffer by calling
+On the consumer thread you can now read from the ring buffer by calling
 `ringbuf_read`.

 ```c